DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

     }]
 }
 ```
-Since `Watch` does not have any child items, it will not be rendered in the library.
-For the next step, we will add some leaf nodes into `Watch`.
+Since `Watch` element does not have any child item (i.e. its `include` list is empty), it will not be rendered in the library.
+The next section illustrates how leaf items are added under `Watch` so that it shows up on the screen.

 ### Adding leaf items to a nested element
 The following example adds three new data types under `Watch` element: